August von Herder: Biography

-The Napoleonic Wars ended with a the establishment new European order which involved a major expansion of Prussian power and territory.
+The Napoleonic Wars ended with the establishment new European order which involved a major expansion of Prussian power and territory.
 That reflected a determination on the part of the victorious governments to create an effective military bulwark against the dangers of any further attempt by some future French emperor to take over in Europe.
 Much of the territory awarded to Prussia in 1815 had previously been part of the neighbouring Kingdom of Saxony.
 The Saxon king had been taken prisoner by the Prussians in October 1813, and as a former ally of Napoleon had been debarred from participating in the discussions.
 Nevertheless, Prussian demands that Saxony should be wholly subsumed into an enlarged version of Prussia alarmed the Austrians.
 The Kingdom of Saxony, though much diminished, was preserved, retaining Leipzig, Dresden and, importantly, the rich mining region in the south.
 In 1813, with the newly available insight that what remained of the French imperial army was not, after all, invincible, von Herder made his home near the Mining Academy at Freiberg and started work on an ambitious plan to rebuild and modernize the Saxon mining industry.
 In addition to the economic imperatives, there was also a socio-political dimension to the Saxon state making its presence felt among the mining communities in the Erzgebirgisch region.
 The Russian and Prussian armies, having inflicted a crushing defeat on Napoleon on Saxon territory, had shown little appetite for a rapid return to their northern and eastern homelands.
 Implementation of von Herder's plan was nevertheless under way by 1817.
 Many of the changes applied techniques that von Herder had studied during his visits to mines elsewhere in Europe over the preceding four years.
 They involved technical improvements, developing new tools and materials, using new machines, new methods for cutting into the rock face, new approaches to control and verification and a more rigorous approach to measurement.
 New smelting techniques were applied and efficiency was greatly improved through his insistence on the use of hard coal (rather than brown coal) to ensure sufficient heat for smelting.
 He also improved efficiency by applying a more systematic approach to mines management.

 A number of new enterprises were launched with von Herder's encouragement and backing.
 One of the most important was the Antonshütte smelting plant in the Schwarzwasser valley south of Chemnitz.
 Probably his most ambitious project was one involving draining the mines in the entire Freiberg region with a shared underground channel, which aroused much interest from contemporary illuminati, including both Alexander von Humboldt and the mentor of his adolescence, Goethe.
 The project was implemented only after his death, using for the most part von Herder's original plans, albeit 90 meters shorter and slightly shallower than his plans had envisaged.
 It has become known as the Rothschönberger Stolln.